AlexElson/Hunter_Roguelike/README.md

 This game was created during under a time-limit 2012 7-Day Roguelike Challenge.

+'HunterRL' was coded in a C-interpreted language called SiMPLE, developed by a Bob Bishop, a former Apple-II employee and developer.

 ![Alt text](/Screenshots/HunterRL_3.png?raw=true "Cover")

 Your goal of is to hunt animals.